Welcome to the Oxfordshire Safeguarding Children Board Procedures Manual.

-This manual is devised to provide you with a set of chapters which comply with Working Together to Safeguard Children.
-The content has been written in a succinct style which is intended to be accessible to a wide range of users from all the agencies that are partners in the LSCB and the third sector.
+This manual is devised to provide you with a set of chapters which comply with and reflect the statutory guidance Working Together to Safeguard Children.
+The content has been written in a succinct style which is intended to be accessible to a wide range of users from all organisations working with children and families.

 The manual has been organised with the Core Procedures in the most prominent place.
 These chapters explain the actions that must be taken when there are concerns about the welfare of a child.

-Chapters which relate to guidance have been written in Safeguarding Practice Guides which capture the most significant points and avoiding a level of detail which put the reader off.
-Where more detailed guidance is required, this can be included either through a link from a Safeguarding Practice Guide or as a replacement for a Safeguarding Practice Guide.
+Chapters which relate to guidance have been written in the form of Safeguarding Practice Guides which capture the most significant points, while avoiding a level of detail which can overwhelm readers.

 2. About this Manual

-This is the most recent update of the manual and has been developed through a close working partnership between tri.x and Oxfordshire SCB.
+This is the most recent update of the manual and has been developed through a close working partnership between tri.x and Oxfordshire Safeguarding Children Board.
 The manual will continue to be updated bi-annually.

-For further details, please contact Kay Bishop (Kay.Bishop@oxfordshire.gov.uk).
+For further details, please contact Carole Kinnell (Carole.Kinnell@oxfordshire.gov.uk).